 This may sound reasonable enough, but it is important to remember that comparative fault laws only apply to formal civil suits.
 If you file a third-party claim with the liable motorist’s insurance provider, the company can use its own formula for calculating a fair settlement amount.
 Thus, the amount of compensation you can recover in a traditional insurance claim comes down to the strength of the evidence you gather, the total damages incurred, and your negotiating skills.

 Since insurance adjusters are essentially professional negotiators, it is wise to hire an experienced attorney to represent your best interests during the proceedings.
 A lawyer will not let the adjuster bully you into accepting a settlement that does not take into account all potential costs, including both economic and non-economic damages.

 If you sustained injuries in a car accident with a drunk, distracted, or reckless driver, a Bastrop personal injury attorney can interview witnesses, gather medical records, calculate damages, and negotiate with the opposing party on your behalf.
-Contact The Ross Downs Law Firm today to discuss your case.
+Contact The Downs Law Firm today to discuss your case.